 5- It will automatically start the process to compile them all into a single file.

 All your patterns will be combined automatically.
-I recommend you to choose only the files you want to combine.
+I recommend you to select only the files you want to combine.

 It’s as easy as ABC!!! 😜

 Also see: How To Install reFX Nexus In FL Studio

 Imagine you are working on a big project, and it has a lot of audio files scattered all over the FL Studio playlist, and you need to compile two or more of them at the same time.